millengustavo/time-series-forecasting/statistical-forecasting/statistical-forecasting.md

 - **Overdifferencing**: A series that has been differenced one too many times will show very strong negative autocorrelation and a strong MA signature, probably with a unit root in MA coefficients

 ## Seasonal ARIMA models
+Rely on seasonal lags and differences to fit the seasonal pattern.
+Generalizes the regression approach.

+### Terminology
+Seasonal part of an ARIMA model is summarized by three additional numbers:
+- P = # of seasonal autoregressive terms
+- D = # of seasonal differences
+- Q = # of seasonal moving average terms

+"ARIMA(p,d,q)x(P,D,Q)" model

+> P, D and Q should never be larger than 1

+### Model fitting steps
+- Start by trying various combinations of one seasonal difference and/or one non-seasonal difference to stationarize the series and remove gross features of seasonal pattern.
+- If the seasonal pattern is strong and stable, you MUST use a seasonal difference (otherwise it will “die out” in long-term forecasts)
+- After differencing, inspect the ACF and PACF at multiples of the seasonal period (s):
+  - Positive spikes in ACF at lag s, 2s, 3s…, single positive spike in PACF at lag s -> SAR=1
+  - Negative spike in ACF at lag s, negative spikes in PACF at lags s, 2s, 3s,… -> SMA=1
+  - SMA=1 often works well in conjunction with a seasonal difference.

+> Same principles as for non-seasonal models, except focused on what happens at multiples of lag `s` in ACF and PACF.

+## Bottom-line suggestion
+Strong seasonal pattern, try:
+- ARIMA(0,1,q)x(0,1,1) model (q=1 or 2)
+- ARIMA(p,0,0)x(0,1,1)+c model (p=1, 2 or 3)
+- If there is a significant trend and/or the seasonal pattern is multiplicative, you should also try a natural log transformation.

+## Take-aways
+- **Advantages**: solid underlying theory, stable estimation of time-varying trends and seasonal patterns, relatively few parameters.
+- **Drawbacks**: no explicit seasonal indices, hard to interpret coefficients or explain “how the model works”, danger of overfitting or mis-identification if not used with care.

 # 6. Choosing the right forecasting model